airpair/making-a-dashboard-with-keen-io-sendgrid-events/post.md

 ## Next steps

 This is a quick & easy way to get setup with your own custom dashboard for email events.
-Each company will probably want to have its own custom set of metrics, and you can do a lot more by checking Keen's documentation, the data analysis API and the data visualization API.
-You can also add more information to your emails events using SendGrid's X-SMTPAPI.
+Each company will probably want to have its own custom set of metrics, and you can do a lot more by checking [Keen's documentation](https://keen.io/docs/), the [data analysis API](https://keen.io/docs/data-analysis/) and the [data visualization API](https://keen.io/docs/data-visualization/).
+You can also add more information to your emails events using [SendGrid's X-SMTPAPI](https://sendgrid.com/docs/API_Reference/SMTP_API/index.html).
 For example, you can add a category to all your events regarding purchases, and use that data to make more in-depth analysis inside Keen IO.

+[Here](https://github.com/heitortsergent/keen-io-sendgrid-dashboard) you can find a GitHub repository with the final code.

 Now go ahead and put that dashboard in your office 60'' screen for everyone to see! ☺